Lineage 2 Classic Adena Farming Guide - How to Get Rich in L2 Classic?

-It’s important to note that there are two classes in Lineage 2 that are entirely focused on the economy.
+It’s important to note that there are two classes in Lineage 2 Classic whose gameplay is entirely focused on the economy.
 Of course, we’re talking about Dwarves and the professions that they can master: bounty hunter and warsmith.
 One of them has the ability to get extra loot from killed monsters and the other one can craft various items using recipes and materials.
+Both those methods haev reasonably low cost, but you're going to have to put i nsoem hours to really get rich.

 The character in this development line is often called “spoiler”, because of one of their class-defining abilities.
-It’s a spell they have to cast on a monster before killing it, to get access to the extra loot which is the reason people even play this class.
+It’s a spell they have to cast on a monster before killing it, to get access to the extra loot which is one of the main reasons why people even play this class.

 Spoil – makes the monster drop extra loot that can be collected with the sweeper

-Spoil Festival – makes the nearby monsters drop extra loot that you can collect with the sweeper
+Spoil Festival – makes the nearby mobs drop extra loot that you can collect with the sweeper

 Sweeper – obtains the additional items from monster’s corpse

-Sweeper Festival – collects extra loot from nearby dead monsters
+Sweeper Festival – collects extra loot from nearby dead mobs

 Compared to crafters, spoilers’ biggest drawback is the fact that they need someone to pilot them at all times.
 To make money you have to fight and kill monsters, which means that you’re going to leech some experience off of other party members.
-At the same time, you need the experience to spoil efficiently at higher level locations, so it’s not that bad.
+At the same time, you need the experience to spoil efficiently at higher lvl locations, so it’s not that bad.
+It's definitely worth to pay that price in order to to get the materials necessary to gear up.

 Spoilers are not the most useful combat characters, with their unimpressive damage output and inability to be a true tank, but that might a blessing in disguise.
 You won’t rely on their combat stats, so you don’t have to worry that much about gear.
 Dress them in some leftover light or heavy armor and give them any melee weapon you want.
 They have some synergy with daggers, polearms, and blunts, but you can give them anything.